 A sold-out crowd filled Town Hall Seattle on May 5 to listen to Dr. John Gottman present “Making Love Last and Marriage Work” as part of the 2014 ParentMap Lecture Series.

 7. Principia Amoris Released

 New York Times bestselling author Dr. Gottman’s latest book was released on October 27 and has received endorsements from many media outlets and authors, including Dr. Sue Johnson.
 According to Dr. Sue Johnson, “This book offers a fascinating synopsis of John Gottman’s many breakthrough discoveries over his decades of research into couple relationships.
 As always what he has to say is original, relevant, and wise.”
-Principia Amoris introduces Love Equations, a mathematical modeling of relationships that helps understand predictions.
-Dr. Gottman was interviewed by Psychology Today about the book, which you can read here.
-He was also selected as the Taylor & Francis Author of the Month as a result of the release – read the full article here.
-Principia Amoris is available for purchase on The Gottman Store here.
+Principia Amoris introduces Love Equations, mathematical modeling of relationships that helps understand predictions.

 8. The Relationship Alphabet Blog Series

-Certified Gottman Therapist Zach Brittle’s Relationship Alaphabet series on The Gottman Relationship Blog was wildly popular in 2014.
+Certified Gottman Therapist Zach Brittle’s Relationship Alphabet series on The Gottman Relationship Blog was wildly popular in 2014.
 Readers followed along all year as Zach explored relationship topics from A to Z, beginning with his first article “A is for Arguments” on January 6.
 You can access all postings from the Relationship Alphabet series here.
-His final article, “Z is for ______,” will be posted on Monday.

 9. New Gottman Relationship Blog